ArrowheadFramework/ahfc-configuration-rest-ws/README.md

 If the application is to run as part of an Arrowhead cluster, additional setup is required.
-In particular, the application configuration file must be modified.
-To determine the location of the configuration file, run the application in standalone and read the console output.
-One of the first lines should contain `Configuration path:` followed by the path to the file.
+In particular, the application configuration file must be modified, and the `-d` flag omitted when invoking `npm start`.
+To determine the location of the configuration file, run the application in standalone mode and read the console output.
+One of the first lines should contain `Configuration path:` followed by the path to the configuration file.

 When the file has been located, open it with a text editor.
 Configuration data is specified in JSON.
-A full example is given below.
+A full configuration example is given below.

 ```json
 {